brillout/react-streaming/README.md

   return response.json()
 }

 // This component is isomorphic: it works on both the client-side and server-side.
+The
-// The data fetched while SSR is automatically passed and re-used on the client for hydration. function Movie({ id }) {
+// data fetched during SSR is automatically passed and re-used on the client-side. function Movie({ id }) {
   const key = [
     'star-wars-movies',